 Where a cargo is to be loaded or discharged in a fixed number of running hours time runs continuously, irrespective of normal working hours, except for any times which are expressly excluded.
 Quite often, however, laytime is expressed as a number of days.

 There are, broadly, two ways of expressing the time allowed for loading and discharging in terms of days.
-The first is simply to specify the time allowed expressed as a fixed number of days (or hours).
-The second is to specify a rate of working cargo (eg laytime calculated on the basis that a specified number of tonnes will be worked per day).
+The first is simply to specify the time allowed expressed as a fixed number of days or hours.
+The second is to specify a rate of working cargo such as laytime calculated on the basis that a specified number of tonnes will be worked per day.
 In either case, if the period is expressed as a number of days, you need to establish what kind of day you are dealing with.

-Where there is a custom that no work is done on certain days (eg Sundays), the unqualified use of the word ‘day’ will be taken to mean continuous days with the exception of those days on which, by custom, no work is done (which would not necessarily include Sundays).
+Where there is a custom that no work is done on certain days such as Sundays, the unqualified use of the word day will be taken to mean continuous days with the exception of those days on which, by custom, no work is done which would not necessarily include Sundays.
 Establishing that there is a custom not to work on a particular day is more difficult than expressly excepting that day from the definition of laytime.